 #9 You can see the sewers in action at The Sewer Museum in Paris

-If you’re in search of a truly multi-sensory experience during your trip to France, then you may well want to consider visiting the Paris sewer museum!
+If you’re in search of a truly multi-sensory experience during your trip to France, then you may well want to consider visiting the Paris sewer museum, which has recently reopened following several years of renovations!
 Known in French as the Musée des Égouts, each street in Paris has at least one corresponding sewer.

 As a result, underneath the city, each sewer has a street sign matching that of above ground.
 It’s eery and interesting in equal measure, to imagine that for every street you walk along, there’s an equally long sewer, complete with street signage!